andresfmm/tienda/README.md

-# Getting Started with Create React App
+# Getting Started test shop react.js

 ## Recommendation
 it is recommended to work with yarn the instructions are with npm but it is only a recommendation